Consolidated Contractors Company: Major projects

 CCC has completed the construction of the largest gas to liquids (GTL) project in the World.
 The Qatargas 3 & 4 LNG Plant, Trains 6 & 7 in Qatar; the largest LNG Trains in the world at 7.82 MTPA.
-With these two trains completed, CCC can proudly announce that it is the most experienced worldwide liquified natural gas (LNG) construction contractor, having achieved the completion of 17 LNG Trains with a total capacity of 82 MTPA, equivalent to 30% of all LNG facilities in the world.
+With these two trains completed, CCC is the largest liquified natural gas (LNG) construction contractor worldwide, having 17 LNG Trains with a total capacity of 82 MTPA, equivalent to 30% of all LNG facilities in the world.

 The Dubai Mall which was constructed by CCC is the largest shopping center in the world.
 The project comprised a 515,000 m² mall area, which is about the size of 50 soccer fields, a 550,000 m² car parking area, and a district cooling plant building of 42,000 refrigeration tons.
 The Mall features 1,200 stores and also boasts the Dubai Aquarium and Underwater Zoo, the Olympic-sized Dubai Ice Rink, children’s "edutainment" concept Kidzania and a massive indoor cinema complex.
 The Aquarium includes a 270 degree walk through tunnel and the world's largest viewing window.
 The Dubai Aquarium and Discovery Center clinched the Guinness World Record for the World's Largest Acrylic Panel, measuring 32.88 meters wide × 8.3 m high x 750 mm thick, and weighing 245,614 kg.

 Princess Nora bint Abdul Rahman University (site works infrastructure & utility plant) is one of the ten largest universities in the world and is the largest women-only university in the world.
 It is the first green campus in Saudi Arabia.
 The 8,000,000 sq m comprises academic buildings, administration buildings, a hospital, research centers, staff and student housing, schools, sports facilities, plant and utility buildings and a 5 km long utility tunnel.
 The university can accommodate up to 40,000 students and 4,000 employees.

 In an April 2019 report, CCC listed these as its landmark construction projects: "the Dubai Mall, the Abu Dhabi International Airport – Midfield Terminal Building, Riyadh Metro Project, 30% of all LNG facilities in the world, residential towers, hotels, power stations, water and sewage treatment plants and networks, roads and bridges, industrial and process plants and pipelines around the world".